The NARF 2025 Annual Report is now available!

 5. Develop Indian law and educate the public about Indian rights, laws, and issues

-In addition to NARF’s work, this year’s report features an inside look on storytelling through woodcarving from Hopi artist Mavasta Honyouti, an award winning artist, educator, and author.
+In addition to NARF’s work, this year’s report features an inside look on Roy Kady, a Diné Master Textile Weaver and fiber artist.
 We hope you can take a moment and check out the report!

 From the Report: Executive Director’s Report

-In 2021, in response to the salmon crash, the United States closed the Kuskokwim River fishery in Alaska but continued to provide the rural preference for subsistence users under the Alaska National Interest Lands Conservation Act.
-However, the State of Alaska claimed to open the river to fishing by all Alaskans.
-In response, the U.S. sued Alaska for interfering with the rural subsistence preference under federal law.
-On behalf of the Association of Village Council Presidents and two subsistence users, NARF intervened in the case on the side of the U.S. The court has ruled in favor of the U.S. and NARF’s clients, but Alaska has appealed to the Ninth Circuit.
+In 2021, in response to the crash of the salmon fishery, the U.S. closed the Kuskokwim River fishery but allowed limited openings for Alaska Natives with subsistence priority.
+The State of Alaska claimed to open the river to all Alaskans, and was sued by the U.S. On behalf of the Association of Village Council Presidents and two subsistence users, NARF intervened in the case on the side of the U.S. The district court ruled in favor of the U.S. and NARF’s clients, rejecting Alaska’s attack on federally protected subsistence rights.
+The Ninth Circuit affirmed.
+Alaska petitioned the U.S. Supreme Court for review, but the petition was denied in early 2026.

 John E. Echohawk